 15. Markus Ruhl ($4000)

-The remaining eight competitors were not placed and are listed here alphabetically.
+The following competitors did not place and are listed here alphabetically.